 Many first-time marketers create uniform messaging and distribute it widely to save time.
-Audience segmentation, however, uses a more refined approach: It organizes your contacts into smaller groups so that you can give them what they really want.
+Audience segmentation, however, uses a more refined approach: It helps you organize contacts into smaller groups so you can give them what they really want.

 Seth Godin, a prolific author and marketing expert, mentions segmentation as part of his 5-step marketing process in his book, This Is Marketing.
 "Segmentation" is a component of step 2, "focus."

 “We worry about disappointing, missing, offending or otherwise leaving behind someone who might become our customer,” he said in a recent interview with Inc. To avoid this, we try to produce content that will appeal to everyone.